dennisbartol/Vue-Knowledge/various/scalability_ofVue.md

 GitLab's frontend is built using Vue.js, and it serves as a robust example of how Vue.js can be used to create a large-scale, enterprise-level application.
 Here are some reasons why GitLab is considered a highly scaled website:

-1. Large User Base: GitLab is used by millions of developers and organizations worldwide, which means it needs to handle a significant amount of traffic and user interactions.
+<b>1.
+Large User Base:</b> GitLab is used by millions of developers and organizations worldwide, which means it needs to handle a significant amount of traffic and user interactions.

 2. Complex Feature Set: GitLab offers a wide range of features, including code hosting, collaboration tools, project management, and CI/CD pipelines.
 Managing such a diverse set of features requires a scalable and maintainable frontend architecture.